 • All decisions of the judges are binding and final.

-CALL FOR JUDGES – CHBA MEMBERS CLICK HERE TO APPLY AS A JUDGE
+CALL FOR JUDGES – CHBA MEMBERS CLICK HERE?
+TO APPLY TO JUDGE

 Who can judge?